-- 1. critically analyze and interpret health issues identified by a selected community. - critically reflect on concepts such as solidarity, partnerships, capacities, health, power and action to determine strategies and nursing actions to improve a community's health. - 3. synthesize a health action plan in partnership with a community. - 4. apply critical theory and ecofeminism as analytic tools. - evaluate the participatory processes used to facilitate and strengthen community-level empowerment and action.
+- critically analyze and interpret health issues identified by a selected community. - 2. critically reflect on concepts such as solidarity, partnerships, capacities, health, power and action to determine strategies and nursing actions to improve a community's health. - 3. synthesize a health action plan in partnership with a community. - apply critical social theory, feminism, ecofeminism and community development theory as analytic tools. - evaluate the participatory processes used to facilitate and strengthen community-level empowerment and action.